 - Improve productivity.This study suggests the most common reason HIPOs fail is a lack of productivity skills.
 So, provide training and support.
 The common-sense methodology captured in Getting Things Done® (GTD®) Training is one example of a system that helps people improve the way they manage their workload.
 Research shows those who employ the GTD practices are 68 percent more productive than those who don’t and their stress levels were cut in half.

 Note to Editor: Maxfield and Hale are available for interviews.
-An infographic of the research is also available.

 About VitalSmarts: Named one of the Top 20 Leadership Training Companies, VitalSmarts is home to the award-winning Crucial Conversations®, Crucial Accountability®, Getting Things Done®, and Influencer Training® and New York Times bestselling books of the same titles.
 VitalSmarts has consulted with more than 300 of the Fortune 500 companies and trained more than 2 million people worldwide. www.vitalsmarts.com